ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Split_satin_stitches.md

 Tip: Use a length of 7.00 mm to preserve the satin effect.

-4In the Min length field, enter the shortest stitch that can be generated when using Auto Split.
+4. In the Min length field, enter the shortest stitch that can be generated when using Auto Split.

 ![quality00124.png](assets/quality00124.png)

-5Press Enter or click Apply.
+5. Press Enter or click Apply.

 Tip: As an alternative to Auto Split, try a textured tatami fill or [Program Split](../../glossary/glossary).
 Or, use User Defined Split to manage split lines in satin fills.